hscstudio/angular1-yii2/documentation/01-introduction.md

 #### For web client app
 This tutorial use 3 web standard language, they are HTML, JS, and CSS. <br>
 ![](images/htmljscss.png)
+Knowledge of a third language is mandatory to follow this tutorial

 - AngularJs 1.3 as Javascript Framework and <br>
 ![](images/angularjs.png)
+AngularJs a javascript framework that is popular, it does not matter if you do not know too much of this framework.
+Because with knowledge of the JS and Yii then you will easily understand.

+To speed up your understanding, I suggest You forget about JQuery for a while this learning.
+Because this is in addition to two different tools , also has a different concept.

 - Twitter Bootstrap 3 as CSS Framework.<br>
 ![](images/twitter_bootstrap.png)